When the Elderly “Escape”: Elopement

 Remember, it is not the victim’s fault.
 A patient with dementia is not responsible for his or her actions.
 It is the responsibility of professional caregivers to look after patients and prevent them from doing any harm to themselves or others.

-At the Law Offices of Kreisher & Gregorowicz, we work exclusively in elder law.
+At Kreisher Marshall & Associates, LLC, we work exclusively in elder law.
 Give us a call at (570) 784-5211 if you have any questions about issues that affect your elderly loved ones.